Dark Night of the Soul

 and other beings of light, as our extrasensory abilities open up loud and clear.

-No ego likes to be brought to the ground, but pride comes before a fall.
+No ego likes to be brought to the ground, but pride does come before a fall.

 Then there amidst the death of our own self.....light!

 This process can take weeks, months and in some cases even years.

 It's a very unique and individual one person to another.
 It is not tangible.

 It simply passes when it's done - until we are awakened, in other words, metamorphosed.

 This is a very difficult, yet miraculous transformation bequeathing its gift

 to us in the form of powerful healing of our deepest wounds and traumas.

 Our body undergoes many changes, not just psychologically,